muratk3n/thirdwave/en/README.md

 people".
 Why?
 "Well, smart sensors, knowledge economy, blah blah".

-3W methodalogy always stressed how tech, especially a different breed of tech (post-industrial) will cause *social disruption* unless it is handled, i.e. proper structures are formed around it.
+3W methodology always stressed how tech, especially a different breed of tech (post-industrial) will cause *social disruption* unless it is handled, i.e. proper structures are formed around it.
 Tech by itself, in the grander sense, will create more problems than it solves.